uhvesta/bazel-gazelle/README.md

 - per-file path and content hash
 - raw file content when the runner still needs direct bytes
 - parsed models keyed by `(path, parser key, parser cache version, content hash)`
+- a parser-version manifest used to reject stale persisted parser caches up front

 The important design choice is that the semantic cache is the main cache.
 For parser-backed files like `.go`, `.proto`, and `go.mod`, the useful thing is usually the parsed model, not the raw bytes.